For some time now I have wanted to write a different style of blog. A travel guide, sort of thing...

 So here goes...

-Well... in this particular blog post I hope to share my views and experiences on travelling back to the motherland, from my current home in the Netherlands and within these particular musings, I will hopefully draw upon my experiences and then share them.
+Well... in this particular blog post I hope to share my views and experiences on travelling back to the motherland, from my current home in the Netherlands and within these particular musings, I will hopefully draw upon my experiences and then share them with you.

 With that in mind, circumstances change and life tends to deal us many unique twists and turns.
 Within my life, so far, I feel I have been very lucky and have enjoyed experiencing many a joyous occasion.
 I've experienced many an adventure and never turned down any opportunity to make changes.
 It is fair to suggest that changes have to happen, sometimes they happen just naturally and sometimes as a result of you orchestrating the change.
 Either way, change can often be for the better and the outcome a positive one for the person in question .